 For some people, the issue isn’t getting a letdown, but just that they don’t seem to pump as much milk in a session as their baby will want from the bottle.

-- If you finish a pumping session but feel like you still have milk, try hand expression.
+If you finish a pumping session but feel like you still have milk, try hand expression.
 Some women are able to get to “empty” better by hand expressing for five minutes after pumping.

-- As mentioned above, see if you can get better results with a manual pump.
+Also, as described above, see if you can get better results with a manual pump.

-- Experiment with different speeds and vacuum strength.
+Experiment with different speeds and vacuum strength.
 You want to set the vacuum to the highest setting that is comfortable for you.

-- Make sure you’re pumping for long enough.
+Finally, make sure you’re pumping for long enough.
 You want to pump long enough that you are able to finish one letdown (so the milk starts spraying and then slows to a dribble) and possibly get another one (where it starts spraying again).
-This means that if your milk stops spraying after 8 minutes, you might want to keep pumping for another 10 minutes or so to see if you can get another letdown.

 Hopefully some of these tricks will help your body respond better to the pump so you can pump the same amount that your baby takes when nursing.